vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 and strength exercises.
 I still did other exercises including hand gripper exercises, breath holds, standing-on-one-leg-with-eyes-closed exercises, and the standing-on-toes-with-eyes-closed exercise.

+## 2024-11-13: skipped most exercise due to lengthy call and rain

+On 2024-11-13, I skipped most exercise due to a lengthy call in the morning (a planned one).
+By the time the call ended, it was quite late and it was anyway raining.

+I did do hand gripper exercises in the evening but skipped all other exercises.